 4) Mac Computers, iPods, IPhones, iPads

 In the last few years, a lot of iStudios and iBeat outlets have appeared in Bangkok and around Thailand.
 In effect, they are ubiquitous around Bangkok.
 You can find in most fancy department stores and at IT centers.
-There is a large one at Siam Square, adjacent to the skytrain station (opposite Siam Discovery).
 The shops are bright and attractive, apparently run under licence by different Thai companies.
 It seems also to be possible to buy certain Apple products at other locations.
-Mobile telephone operators also sell IPhones and iPads, with monthly packages (Wifi access and 3 G) attached to your hardware purchase.
+Mobile telephone operators also sell IPhones and iPads, with monthly packages to go with your hardware purchase.

 5) Electronic Repairs